kafka-rust/kafka-rust/README.md

 This is a higher-level producer API for Kafka and is provided by the module `kafka::producer`.
 It provides convenient automatic partition assignment capabilities through partitioners.
-This is the API a client application of this library wants to use for sending messsages to Kafka.
+This is the API a client application of this library wants to use for sending messages to Kafka.

 ## KafkaClient